Reshaping grain trade? China moves to change animal feed recipes

 barley

-Reporting by Dominique Patton and Hallie Gu; Editing by Jacqueline Wong, Barbara Lewis and Paul Simao
+Reporting by Dominique Patton and Hallie Gu, additional reporting by Karl Plume in Chicago; Editing by Jacqueline Wong, Barbara Lewis and Paul Simao

 Our Standards: The Thomson Reuters Trust Principles.